Let Not One Devil Cross the Bridge

 Let Not One Devil Cross the Bridge (Äl’ yli päästä perhanaa) is a 1968 Finnish anthology comedy film directed by Matti Kassila.
 The film is an ensemble divided into three independent stories, based on the ideas of the actual frame story, where the people who took part in the film design meeting during the get-together held at evening.
-The film is starring Maija Karhi, Pentti Siimes, Helge Herala and Toivo Mäkelä.
+The film stars Maija Karhi, Pentti Siimes, Helge Herala and Toivo Mäkelä.

 Director Kassila returned to film directing after a five-year hiatus.
 The film was completed at a time when Finnish television had begun to take audiences away from cinemas, which is why Kassila wanted to use this film to comment on the crisis in the Finnish film industry.